University of Otago Oval

 Otago host Northern Districts at the University of Otago Oval in February 2007.

 The University of Otago Oval is a sports ground located at Logan Park, Dunedin, New Zealand, and owned by the Dunedin City Council.
 It was opened by Sir Louis Barnett on 5 April 1930.
 The ground was originally owned by the University of Otago, but ownership was transferred to the city council when a redevelopment was completed in the early 2000s.

 The ground is the home of both the Otago Cricket Association and the University of Otago Rugby Football Club, and is also used as a training base for the Highlanders Rugby Football team.
 The University of Otago Oval hosted the first game where the Umpire Decision Review System was officially used, after a test run in Sri Lanka in 2008.

 The University Oval twice played host to touring international rugby league teams.
 In 1953, the touring Australians defeated the South Island rugby league team 66–9 in front of 2,956 fans, while the next year the oval saw the touring Great Britain Lions defeat the South Island team 32–11 in front of 1,154 fans.

 Facilities

 A media complex, which consists of television and radio commentary rooms, is situated at the northern end of the ground.
 Additional boxes were attached to the media building.
 Television cameras are situated at the top of the media complex and on a permanent structure at the other end of the ground.
 A historic grandstand is located at the southern end of the ground, and an electronic scoreboard on the north-eastern side.

 The grandstand complex includes changing rooms, members' rooms, lounges and bars, players' viewing areas, a medical room, kitchens, offices, umpires' rooms, a canteen and shop, media rooms and storage rooms.
 A building attached to the rear hosts the University Rugby Club.

 International Cricket

-3 of the Pool A games in the 2015 ODI Cricket World Cup were played in the University Oval.
+Three of the Pool A games in the 2015 ODI Cricket World Cup were played in the University Oval.

 Test cricket

+The University of Otago Oval is the southernmost cricket ground in the world which has hosted a test match.
 A total of eight test matches were played in this ground.